 They included the men buried in the Kivett family’s peach orchard.
 Fort Bragg did not yet have a military cemetery at that time, and their graves were the beginning of what became the Fort Bragg Main Post Cemetery.

-“The men would come late at night and bury their dead on the Kivett property, right off the side of the front porch, between the house and the two-story barn,” Delores Samons Harvell’s grandmother told her.
+“The men would come late at night and bury their dead on the Kivett property, right off the side of the front porch, between the house and the two-story barn,” Dolores Samons Harvell’s grandmother told her.

 In Employee U.S.A., Ms. Harvell includes a letter from her aunt, Ethel Mae Kivett Brown, with a very vivid memory of those burials: